Skip to main content

 In some cases, it may be another organisation’s responsibility to complete the tree maintenance.

-If this the case, we'll contact them to make the request on your behalf, phone to advise you, then close your request.
+If this is the case, we'll contact them to make the request on your behalf, phone to advise you, then close your request.

 Council prioritises tree maintenance requests based on a range of factors.
+These include:

 • public safety – we always prioritise issues that pose the biggest safety risks